Skip to main content

 09How does the AOV-uplift simulator work?

-You enter a target lift (say 10%) and we apply it to your current AOV: New AOV = AOV Γ— (1 + lift%).
-The extra per order is the difference, and the period gain is that difference multiplied by your order count.
-A 10% lift on a $50 AOV across 1,000 orders is $5 more per order, or $5,000 in extra revenue β€” earned with no additional traffic or ad spend, which is what makes AOV such a profitable lever to pull.
+Enter a target lift (say 10%) and we compute New AOV = current AOV × (1 + lift%).
+The gain per order is the difference; multiply by order count for the period total.
+A 10% lift on a 50 AOV across 1,000 orders is 5 more each, or 5,000 with no extra traffic or ad spend.

 10Does AOV change in different currencies?

-The formula is identical in every currency β€” AOV is just revenue divided by orders.
-This calculator is currency-agnostic: enter your revenue in your own currency (USD, INR, GBP, EUR, AUD and more) and AOV, revenue per visitor, average item price, and the free-shipping threshold all come back in that same currency.
-Items per order and conversion rate are ratios, so they read the same everywhere.
+No — the formula is revenue ÷ orders in any currency.
+Enter your figures in any local currency and AOV, RPV, average item price, and the free-shipping threshold all return in that same currency.
+Items per order and conversion rate are ratios and read the same everywhere.

 11Why is my AOV close to my average item price?

-It means almost every order contains a single item β€” your items per order is near 1.
-That is not bad, but it is an opportunity: because customers are not yet adding a second item, bundling, "frequently bought together" suggestions, and a free-shipping minimum just above your AOV tend to produce fast gains.
-This tool flags this case automatically and points you to the threshold to set.
+It means almost every order is a single item — items per order is near 1.
+Bundling, "frequently bought together", and a free-shipping minimum just above your AOV tend to lift it fastest.
+This tool flags this case and shows you the threshold to set.

 12How is AOV related to conversion rate and total revenue?

-They multiply together: Revenue = Sessions Γ— Conversion Rate Γ— AOV.
-That breakdown is powerful for diagnosing flat sales β€” if revenue is stuck, one of the three is the cause.
-Often AOV is the cheapest to move, because lifting it grows revenue without buying more traffic or improving conversion.
-Enter sessions in this calculator to see all three (plus revenue per visitor) side by side.
+Revenue = Sessions × Conversion Rate × AOV.
+If revenue is stuck, one of the three is the bottleneck.
+AOV is often cheapest to move — you grow revenue without buying more traffic or lifting conversion.
+Enter sessions here to see all three, plus revenue per visitor, side by side.

 Category